-The comparison between the SDC variants \texttt{SDC-C} and \texttt{SI-SDC} with \texttt{LU} and \texttt{MIN-SR-NS} preconditioning as well as the comparison with Radau methods and the \texttt{DOPRI5} method is shown in \prettyref{fig:fig5}.
-The parallel SDC variants exhibit a significantly reduced runtime compared to the serial SDC methods.
+The comparison of the SDC variants \texttt{SDC-C} and \texttt{SI-SDC} with \texttt{LU}, \texttt{MIN-SR-NS}, and \texttt{MIN-SR-S} preconditioning, respectively, the Radau IIA methods, and the \texttt{DOPRI5} method is shown in \prettyref{fig:fig5}.
+The parallel SDC variants indicate significantly reduced runtime compared to serial SDC methods.
 Based on the performance results, \texttt{SDC-C} demonstrates a minor runtime advantage over \texttt{SI-SDC}, suggesting a more cost-efficient formulation.
-Compared to the tested Runge-Kutta methods, the serial SDC approaches show inferior performance for this particular problem.
+Compared to the tested RK methods, the serial SDC approaches show inferior performance for this particular problem.
 In contrast, the parallel SDC schemes achieve higher performance than \texttt{RadauIIA5} and \texttt{DOPRI5} in terms of runtime. \texttt{RadauIIA7} remains computationally efficient in this setting, as it computes the solution within each time step by solving a single linear system of dimension $8$.
-In contrast, SDC methods require the solution of multiple linear systems of dimension $2$ at every collocation node and during each iteration, which leads to a significantly higher overall runtime.
-However, the SDC variants offer the advantage of maintaining higher accuracy even for comparatively large time steps, which makes them clearly more favorable than the Runge–Kutta methods with respect to accuracy.
-For instance, using a time step size of $\Delta t = 0.5$ being the first marker at the plot lines, the numerical solution computed by the SDC methods already achieve an accuracy of less than $10^{-8}$ where the numerical solution produced by the \texttt{RadauIIA7} method only reaches an accuracy of less than $10^{-4}$.
+In contrast, SDC methods require the solution of multiple linear systems of dimension $2$ at every collocation node in each iteration, which leads to a significantly higher overall runtime.
+However, SDC variants offer the advantage of maintaining a higher accuracy even for relatively large time steps, which makes them clearly more favorable than Runge–Kutta methods with respect to accuracy.
+The numerical solution computed by an SDC method achieves higher accuracy than the solution computed by RK methods with the same time step size.